in

 Outdoor Research Sun Hat

-To top it off, I wear the comfortable Outdoor Research Brim Hat for protection against the sun.
-The hat is soft, airy and durable (can be washed repeatedly).
+To top it off, I wear this comfortable hat for protection against the sun.
+The hat is soft, airy, and durable and can be washed repeatedly.

 Depending on the length of the hike, I will typically bring one 16-ounce water bottle (that fits in a holder on the front strap of my backpack) and one 1-liter water bottle that fits in a side, zippered compartment of my backpack.
 Though plastic water bottles are not environmentally friendly, they are lightweight and convenient.